tyler-technologies-oss/forge-design-system/blog/2025-02-06-forge-2025/index.md

 :::note
 This change will be transparent to developers using Forge, and you will not need to make any changes to your code.

+You will likely start using the Lit-based components without even realizing it, as we will be gradually introducing them into the Forge component library over time.
 :::

 [lit]: https://lit.dev/